GM says heads of communications and human resources leaving company

-DETROIT (Reuters) - General Motors Co (GM.N) announced on Monday that its heads of human resources and communications are leaving the company “to pursue other interests.”
+DETROIT, April 14 (Reuters) - General Motors Co announced on Monday that its heads of human resources and communications are leaving the company “to pursue other interests.”

 John Quattrone, who joined GM in 1975, will succeed Melissa Howell as senior vice president, global human resources.